 - 2.5.1 A utility shall not endorse or support marketing activities of an affiliate which is an energy service provider.
-A utility may include an affiliate as part of a listing of alternative service providers, but the affiliate's name shall not in any way be highlighted. - 2.5.2 A utility, including its employees and agents, shall not state or imply to consumers a preference for any affiliate who is an energy service provider.
+A utility may include an affiliate as part of a listing of alternative service providers, but the affiliate's name shall not in any way be highlighted. - 2.5.2 A utility, including its employees and agents, shall not state or imply to consumers a preference for any affiliate who is an energy service provider. - 2.5.3 A utility shall take all reasonable steps to ensure that an affiliate does not use the utility's name, logo or other distinguishing characteristics in a manner which would mislead consumers as to the distinction between the utility and the affiliate.

-- 2.5.3 A utility shall take all reasonable steps to ensure that an affiliate does not use the utility's name, logo or other distinguishing characteristics in a manner which would mislead consumers as to the distinction between the utility and the affiliate. - 2.5.4 A utility shall take reasonable steps to ensure that an affiliate does not imply in its marketing material favoured treatment or preferential access to the utility's system or utility services.
+- 2.5.4 A utility shall take reasonable steps to ensure that an affiliate does not imply in its marketing material favoured treatment or preferential access to the utility's system or utility services.
 If the utility becomes aware of inappropriate marketing activity by an affiliate, it shall: - (a) immediately take reasonable steps to notify affected customers of the violation; - (b) take necessary steps to ensure the affiliate is aware of the concern; and - (c) inform the Board in writing of such activity and the remedial measures that were undertaken by the utility. - 2.5.5 A utility shall apply all Rate Orders and rate schedules to an affiliate in the same manner as would be applied to similarly situated non-affiliated parties. - 2.5.6 Requests by an affiliate or an affiliate's customers for access to a utility's transmission or distribution network or for utility services shall be processed and provided by the utility in the same manner as would be processed or provided for similarly situated non-affiliated parties.

-2.6 Confidentiality of Confidential Information and Restriction on Provision of Strategic Business Information
+2.6 Confidentiality of Confidential Information and Restriction on Provision of System Planning Information

-- 2.6.1 A utility shall not release to an affiliate confidential information relating to a consumer, retailer or generator without the consent of that consumer, retailer, or generator. - 2.6.2 A utility shall not disclose confidential information to an affiliate without the consent in writing of the consumer, retailer or generator, as the case may be, except where confidential information is required to be disclosed: - (a) for billing or market operation purposes;

-- (b) for law enforcement purposes; - (c) for the purpose of complying with a legal requirement; or - (d) for the processing of past due accounts of the consumer which have been passed to a debt collection agency. - 2.6.3 Confidential information may be disclosed where the information has been sufficiently aggregated such that any individual consumer, retailer, or generator's information cannot reasonably be identified.
-If such information is aggregated it must be disclosed on a non-discriminatory basis to any party requesting the information. - 2.6.4 A utility shall not provide strategic business information to an affiliate that is an energy service provider.
+- 2.6.1 A utility shall not release to an affiliate confidential information relating to a smart sub-metering provider, wholesaler, consumer, retailer or generator without the consent of that smart sub-metering provider, consumer, retailer or generator. - 2.6.2 A utility shall not disclose confidential information to an affiliate without the consent in writing of the smart sub-metering provider, wholesaler, consumer, retailer or generator, as the case may be, except to the extent permitted by the utility's licence or where confidential information is required to be disclosed: - (a) for billing, settlement or market operation purposes; - (b) for law enforcement purposes; - (c) for the purpose of complying with any legislative or regulatory requirement; or - (d) for the processing of past due accounts of the smart sub-metering provider, wholesaler, consumer retailer or generator, as the case may be, which have been passed to a debt collection agency.